 Luckily, there are legal options for passengers injured in car crashes.
 Laws in Missouri are available to hold drivers accountable for the car crashes they cause.
 Missouri requires all drivers to have insurance to drive on their roads.
 Many insurance companies will attempt to low-ball or flat-out deny injured passengers’ claims.
 Knowing how to get past the insurance company’s tactics can be very frustrating so you should know what rights passengers have.

 As a passenger, you have the right to potentially bring a third-party claim or lawsuit against different parties.
 You can file a third-party claim against the owner of the car that you were a passenger in; you can also file a lawsuit against the driver of the other car.

 If the driver of another vehicle caused your car crash, Missouri law allows you to file a third-party claim or lawsuit against that driver for any injuries you sustain.
 In certain situations, you may be able to file a third-party claim or lawsuit against both drivers involved in the car crash.
 This is a very important option to have if injuries you have sustained exceed the insurance limits of one driver.

 The most important point here is that an injured passenger can make a claim or pursue a lawsuit as an injured passenger in Missouri to recover compensation for injuries.
 You may seek to recover from the driver of the vehicle you were a passenger in, the other driver or drivers of the automobiles involved in the crash, or the at-fault driver.

-Please call The Law Offices of Justin L. Mason, LLC to speak with an attorney to discuss the path to maximize your recovery from your car crash.
+Please call The Law Offices of Justin L. Mason, LLC to speak with a St. Louis car accident lawyer to discuss the path to maximize your recovery from your car crash.